Joseph Beam: Death and legacy

-Beam died of an AIDS-related illness on December 27, 1988, three days before his thirty-fourth birthday.
+Beam died of an AIDS-related illness on December 27, 1988.
+He was found dead on the floor of his apartment by friends and had been dead for several days.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

-In 1992, Beam's mother donated her son’s papers to the Schomburg Center for Research in Black Culture in New York.
-The donation led to the curation, by Steven G. Fullwood, of the Center’s In the Life archive dedicated to black LGBTQ experiences.
+In 1992, Beam's mother donated her son's papers to the Schomburg Center for Research in Black Culture in New York.
+The donation led to the curation, by Steven G. Fullwood, of the center's In the Life archive dedicated to black LGBTQ experiences.
 The correspondence includes letters to black gay writers, including Audre Lorde, and also letters to people who were incarcerated, interviews with organizer Bayard Rustin and poet Pat Parker, as well as notes and manuscripts from Beam's journalism and gay rights work.